 At any rate, this is what made me want to learn how to develop web sites.
-From taking pictuers to websites?
-Well not that simple but a progression none the less.
+From taking pictures to websites?
+Not that simple but a progression none the less.
 I started messing with the computer and processing images.
-As I was doing so I started to notice what most people used Photoshop for.
-Building mock ups of websites.
-One thing led to another and things moved on from there quite quickly.
-I found Muse, by Adobe, first because I am a CC member.
+As I was doing so I started to notice what most people used Photoshop for, buildingmockupss of websites.
+One thing led to another and I moved on from there quite quickly.
+I found Muse, by Adobe, mostly because I am a CC member.
 If you are a Creative Cloud member you get a shit ton of apps to play with even if you only use a few.
-Adobe has made professional grade software accessible to the masses which is freaking unbelievable for us newbs maybe not so great for the pros.
+Adobe has made professional-grade software accessible to the masses which is freaking unbelievable for us newbs maybe not so great for the pros.
 That story is for another post and I will save that one in my back pocket.

-I was a CC member found Muse and started to mess around trying to throw together my own blog.
-I wanted to catalog my journey of learning how to use a computer.
-I did that for just a little while until my health caught me and had to have another surgery.
+I was a CC member and found Muse.
+I started to mess around trying to throw together my own blog.
+I wanted to catalog my journey of learning how to use a computer and I did just that for a little while until my health caught me and had to have another surgery.
 I had to put that on hold but the interest was still there.
 I picked up again after I got a little better and made a site or two.
-I then got to a point to where I couldn’t accomplish what I wanted with a drag and drop program like Muse and then found Dreamweaver.
+I then got to a point to where I couldn’t accomplish what I wanted with a drag and drop program like Muse and so moved on to Dreamweaver.
 An IDE stands for Integrated Development Environment which DW is.
-It helps you learn to code by assisting you with hints and panels that are more visual.
+It helps you learn to code by assisting you with hints and panels that are more visual in nature.
 I plugged away at it for awhile and made a site or two until I decided I wanted to learn how to make mobile apps.
 This is where you have found me.

 Of course, there is plenty more to this story but if I write it all today then what will I write tomorrow?
 So until next time have a great day and happy coding!